Hornbill-Docs/style-guide/style-guide/lists.md

 For manually organizing lists without a clear sorting criterion, adopt [letter-by-letter alphabetization](https://cmosshoptalk.com/2016/05/11/sections-16-58-61-in-the-spotlight/).
 Regarding indexes and glossaries, the sorting is typically managed by the authoring tool rather than the writer.

 When alphabetizing items in a list, apart from index entries, utilize the letter-by-letter approach instead of word-by-word.
-The distinctions between these two methods are illustrated in the example below:
+The distinctions between these two methods are illustrated in the following table:

 | Letter-by-letter alphabetization<br>(use this method) | Word-by-word alphabetization<br>(do not use this method) |
 |---|---|